Master of Arts in Teaching (M.A.T.) Foreign Language Education (French or Spanish)

 RETENTION, DISMISSAL, & READMISSION POLICIES

-The Department of Modern and Classical Languages offers the Master of Arts in Teaching (MAT) in Education – Foreign Language Education (FLED) (French or Spanish).
-The MAT in Education with a concentration in FLED is a 36 semester hour, fifth-year program beyond the bachelor’s degree in which candidates may earn a master’s degree (MAT) and become eligible for initial teaching certification in French or Spanish.
-Successful candidates may receive the ESOL endorsement for certified teachers.
+The Department of Modern and Classical Languages offers the Master of Arts in Teaching (MAT) in Foreign Language Education (FLED) (French or Spanish).
+The MAT in FLED is a 36 semester hour, fifth-year program beyond the bachelor’s degree in which candidates may earn a master’s degree (MAT) and become eligible for initial teaching certification in French or Spanish.
+Successful candidates may receive the English to Speakers of Other Languages (ESOL) endorsement for certified teachers.
 This program can be completed on a full-time or part-time basis.

 The MAT is for candidate seeking initial certification only!
 Teachers with current certification in any subject matter are not suitable for this program.

-The MAT in Education – FLED can be completed on a fully online basis.
+The MAT in FLED can be completed on a fully online basis.

 ADMISSION DEADLINES